aglines/playlist-from-dj/README.md

 - TODO: modify getshow_from_dj.py, so that user can enter a date at cl, and a playlist will be created from that date.
     - Build a lookup table to make this quicker: show_date (done)

+- Run main.py with an ISO formatted date (2024-12-20)
+    - this will check

+- Run utils/request_spot_token.py to refresh the auth token